 This factsheet is about chronic pancreatitis

-The pancreas is a gland that lies in the upper half of the abdomen behind the stomach and in front of the spine.
+The pancreas is a gland that lies in the upper half of the belly (abdomen) behind the stomach and in front of the spine.
 It is roughly 25 cm (nine inches) long and salmon pink in colour.
 At its widest point, about the thickness of your wrist.
 Our ability to properly digest food depends on the pancreas.
 It does this in two main ways.

 What is chronic pancreatitis?

-Chronic pancreatitis is a long-standing inflammation of the pancreas (in medical terminology chronic means “long-lasting”).
-The normal pancreas is soft with a smooth surface; in chronic pancreatitis it becomes harder and knobbly, eventually looking like gristle.
-When the damaged pancreas is examined under the microscope, cells from the immune system are seen (these are hard to find in the normal pancreas) and the normal pancreas cells are progressively lost.
-Scar tissue (fibrosis) forms in these inflamed areas, making the pancreas harder and less regular.
-In the late stages of the disease calcium is deposited in the scarred areas.
-The ducts (tubes which transport digestive juices to the intestine) also become irregular with narrowings and ballooned segments.
+Chronic pancreatitis is a long-standing inflammation of the pancreas.
+The normal pancreas is soft with a smooth surface.
+In chronic pancreatitis the normal pancreas cells are steadily lost due to damage caused by the inflammation.
+Scar tissue (fibrosis) forms in these inflamed areas, making the pancreas irregular and hard.
+In the late stages of the disease, calcium is deposited in the scarred areas.
+The bile ducts (tubes which transport digestive juices to the intestine) may also become irregular with narrowings (strictures) and ballooned (dilated) segments.
 Plugs of protein may collect in the ducts and eventually large stones may form.
-Cysts (fluid-filled cavities) are also found.
+Pseudocysts (fluid-filled cavities) may also be found around the pancreas.

 What are the causes of chronic pancreatitis?

 The causes of chronic pancreatitis varys greatly.
 In most people with chronic pancreatitis there is probably a combination of family (genetic) and environmental factors.